iabdullah215/CTF-Challenge-Development-Scripts/README.md

 ## Bing Chilling
 **Catagory:** `Forensics`

-In this challange there were was image by the name `flag.jpg` was given.
+In this challange there was an image by the name `flag.jpg` given.
 I created a python script that takes a `JPG` image file as input, applies a left circular shift to the binary data of the image, and then saves the modified image as `flag.jpg`.
 The left circular shift operation involves shifting each byte of the image data from one position to the left, with the last byte wrapping around to the beginning.
 Now in order to fix the image you write a script that would fix the image.